saydigital/rocco/{{cookiecutter.github_repo_name}}/README.md

   - "./{{cookiecutter.github_addons_repo_name}}:/parts/project_addons"
 ```

-Then, to have the interpreter available to you when the breakpoint is catched, just run docker-compose run:
+Then, add your (i)pdb breakpoint in your code.
+To have the interpreter available to you when the breakpoint is reached, just run docker-compose run:

 ```
 docker-compose run --rm --service-ports odoo